 SSL Certificate works in network layers.
 It rests between the Application Layer and the Transport layer and performs encryption-related activities:

 SSL Certificate Renewal:

 SSL renewal keeps encryption up to date, which makes everyone safer.
 SSL certificates have expiration dates hardcoded into them.
 When they expire, web browsers warn their users about the website.
-The reason SSL certificates expire is to keep connection encryption up to date with the latest encryption standards.
+SSL certificates expire to keep connection encryption up to date with the latest encryption standards.

 User's/Admins get a notification about a certificate renewal if needed.
 Upon Oracle notification, if any external integration has old certificates, they should be replaced with new certificates as soon as Oracle installs the new one.

 The network team confirms-the certificates they place on the load balancer should NOT be imported into the client certificate store.
 These are for the Oracle Load Balancers only.
-The client should be using the proper CA's (Certificate-Authority) in their store.
+The client should use the proper CA (Certificate-Authority) in their store.

 Steps to log Service Request for Oracle Support to obtain certificates:

 - Log an SR via My Oracle Support

 - In-Service Type select any of the Fusion Applications Cloud Services

 - Select - Environment field value for which the SSL Certificates are needed (Please log separate SR for each Environment/POD)